keetonian/AgCubio/AgCubio/Project1/Resources/README.txt

 Current state of the project:

+-----Server-----
+Current most up-to-date server is in the MoreWork branch.

 Bugs(/Features!):
 	Mouse coordinates are a little off for non-fullscreen window and split cubes, but for fullscreen it is fine.
 	Split cubes focus on one cube instead of center of mass